laravel-enso/documentation/docs/packages/vue-datatable.md

 - `intervals`, optional, object, reactive parameters, that, if available are used for interval filtering of the results
-- `i18n`, optional, function, that is used for translating labels, headers, and table data The default value (function) for this parameter simply returns its argument as the translated value if used outside of Enso while within Enso it will use it's translation function.
+- `i18n`, optional, function, that is used for translating labels, headers, and table data The default value (function) for this parameter simply returns its argument as the translated value if used outside of Enso while within Enso it will use its translation function.

 Examples: